adde88/ManaToolkit/README.md

-## Mana Toolkit - Module for the WiFi Pineapples
+# Mana Toolkit - Module for the WiFi Pineapples
+## Bleeding-edge developer branch
-This is an early release of the Mana Toolkit "Module" for the WiFi Pineapples made by me. @adde88
+This is NOT to be considered a working version of the Mana Toolkit "Module".
-It does work, on both Pineapple NANO and TETRA.
-But i do not feel that it's ready yet to be submitted to the Hak5 repositories.
+All my dev. work will go here, before merging with the master-branch.
-I would be very happy if people have suggestions or general feedback for improving the Module.
+I would be very happy if people could test this, leave suggestions, or just general feedback for improving the Module.

 Installation:
 -----------------